Go Back Up

 While the above life events are a sure way to qualify for a special enrollment period, other special circumstances may also allow you to sign up for a health insurance policy outside the open enrollment period.

-Though the below list of circumstances aren’t considered qualifying life events, they could open a special enrollment window for you.
+Here's a list of some additional circumstances that may open a special enrollment window for you.

 1. Experiencing an “exceptional circumstance”

-You're entitled to a special enrollment period if you faced a serious medical condition or natural disaster that kept you from enrolling during open enrollment.
+You're entitled to a special enrollment period if you face a serious medical condition or natural disaster that kept you from enrolling during open enrollment.

 Qualifying examples include: